Getting a bad credit loan with a poor credit profile, CCJ’s or arrears

 I’ve got a default from my phone supplier – this is really common and generally its a small amount.
 Many secured lenders ignore them.

 How do secured loan lenders accommodate bad credit?

-There are different catagories of borrowers or credit types
+There are different categories of borrowers or credit types:

 Super prime – a really high credit score – never missed a payment.